Kinaxis

-Kinaxis is a supply chain management and sales and operation planning software company based in the Kanata district of Ottawa, Ontario, Canada.
+The company is based in the Kanata district of Ottawa, Ontario, Canada.
 It is listed on the Toronto Stock Exchange and is a S&P/TSX Composite Component.

-The company was founded in 1984 by Duncan Klett and two others as Cadence Computer Corporation and went public in June 2014.
-In 2017, Kinaxis said that it expected to have 500 employees by the end of the year.
+The company was founded in 1984 by Dr. D. Michael Caughey, John R. Peacock, and Duncan Klett, as Cadence Computer Corporation and went public in June 2014.
+On January 8, 2026, Kinaxis announced Razat Gaurav as its new CEO.